florentpoujol/Daneel/readme.md

 ## Loading Daneel

-Daneel needs to be loaded before some of its features work, so you need to add the "Daneel/Behaviors/DaneelBehavior" as a ScriptedBehavior in your scene.
+Daneel needs to be loaded before some of its features work, so you need to add the "Daneel/Behaviors/DaneelBehavior" script as a ScriptedBehavior in your scene.
 Daneel is garanteed to be loaded by the time functions `Behavior:Start()` begin to be called.
 It may also be the case from `Behavior:Awake()` functions, but it is not garanteed (it depends on the GameObject initialization order).